 Project proposes adding pedestrian crossing along Sunset Street (location to be confirmed with engineering staff).
 Crossing will serve to connect Sundial Park with proposed on-site park.
 The Third Avenue ROW design will reflect continuation of recently improvements between Iverson and Moe with on-street parking and potential for curb bulbs.

-- opens in a new windowPreliminary Storm Drainage Report & Storm Technical Memorandum
+- Preliminary Storm Drainage Report opens in a new windowopens PDF file & Storm Technical Memorandumopens PDF file

 - Community Meetings conducted by applicant: October 18, 2018, October 25, 2018, and November 29, 2018